Become a Member

 • Support for advocacy and outreach on aspects of FGM/C critical to its members.

 • A leadership voice to drive policy change and support funding for member activities.
-For more information about membership to the Network, please review the information below.

 • You receive access to the knowledge, experience, and best practices of others working in your field and across sectors to strengthen your ability to serve your mission.